umairali-bit/Quiz/README.md

 ## **DESCRIPTION**
-"Quiz" tests you on 5 questions. the timer starts as soon as the page is done loading.
-It lets you choose the option of your choice, lets you know if the option was true or false, keeps a track of your correct answers and display the number of correct answers at the end.
+"Quiz" tests you on 5 questions.
+The timer starts as soon as the page is done loading.
+It lets you choose the option of your choice, lets you know if the option was true or false, keeps a track of your true options and display the number of your true options at the end.
 It also penalize you for choosing a false option.